addynz/WooCommerce-Address-Autocomplete/readme.txt

 Addy's [FAQ page](https://www.addysolutions.com/frequently-asked-questions) contains a complete list of questions and answers.

 == Changelog ==
+= 3.1.0 =
+* Addy plugin configuration settings have been moved to the WooCommerce General section.
 = 3.0.0 =
 * Compatibility issue fix found with WP 6.6+
 * Improved address field compatibility by supporting both underscore-based and dash-based selectors.